jeroenooms/opencpu-pages/_posts/2016-02-03-commonmark-fast.md

 cm <- markdown_commonmark(md)
 {% endhighlight %}

 Currently, commonmark only specifies the original markdown elements: italic, bold, headings, links, images, quotes, paragraphs, lists, horizontal rule, and code blocks.
-Various extensions from pandoc that were introduced later on such as tables are not supported.
+Extensions from pandoc that were introduced later on such as tables are not supported.

 ### CommonMark is fast